Mohammedvaraliya/Data-Structures-and-Algorithms/Queue/README.md

         The 8 number is :  1001
         The 9 number is :  1010

+    Notice a pattern above.
+After 1 second and third number is 1+0 and 1+1.
+4th and 5th number are second number (i.e. 10) + 0 and second
+    number (i.e. 10) + 1.

     For more clarification, please take a look on my code.